TarEnethil/archivar/README.md

 ## Map
 The original inspiration for building this collaboration tool and the second of the big three.
 Every user can add locations and descriptions to the world, with icons defined by (map) admins.
-If configured, newly created nodes are hidden until accepted by a (map) admin.
+If configured, newly created locations are hidden until accepted by a (map) admin.
 Hidden notes created by an admin are invisible to map admins as well.

 ### Map provider